vazquezs123/DATA_SCIENCE_CS02/attrition_eda.md

 # What factors lead to high attrition for laboratory technicians?

 Like the sales representatives, we wanted to identify the top factors leading to attrition for laboratory technicians.
 Again, we ran a forward selection logistic regression model.
-We found that the top four factors associated with attrition for laboratory technicians were
+We found that the top four factors associated with attrition for laboratory technicians were overtime, years at company, stock option level, and environment satisfaction.

 ```r